apache/druid/docs/querying/query-from-deep-storage.md

 ## Segments in deep storage

-Any data you ingest into Druid is available to be queried from deep storage, so you don't need to perform any additional configuration from that perspective.
+Any data you ingest into Druid is already stored in deep storage, so you don't need to perform any additional configuration from that perspective.
 To take advantage of the space savings that querying from deep storage provides though, you need to make sure not all your segments get loaded onto Historical processes.

 To do this, configure [load rules](../operations/rule-configuration.md#load-rules) to load only the segments you do want on Historical processes.
-Any segments that don't fit your load rules will not be available to be queried from the Historical processes but can be queried from deep storage.

-Note that at least one of the segments in a datasource must be loaded onto a Historical process so that Druid can plan the query.
-But the segment on the Historical processes does not need to be any specific segment.
-It can be any segment from the datasource.
+For example, use the `loadByInterval` load rule and set  `tieredReplicants.YOUR_TIER` (such as `tieredReplicants._default_tier`) to 0 for a specific interval.
+This results in that interval only being available from deep storage.

 You can verify that a segment is not loaded on any Historical tiers by querying the Druid metadata table: